rodrgo/OpenPH/README.md

 ## License

+[Apache License 2.0](https://github.com/rodrgo/openph/blob/master/LICENSE)

 We want everyone to use this code and to contribute to this project, but we also want to keep patent trolls away.
-This is why we picked an Apache license rather than an MIT license.
-If you have a strong point of view about licensing of numerical computing libraries, please [write us an email](mailto:r.mendozasmith@gmail.com).
-We would be happy to hear your thoughts!
+This is why we picked an [Apache License 2.0](https://github.com/rodrgo/openph/blob/master/LICENSE) rather than a MIT license.
+If you have any questions or concerns about this license please [write us an email](mailto:r.mendozasmith@gmail.com).

-[Apache License 2.0](https://github.com/rodrgo/openph/blob/master/LICENSE)